dendronhq/dendron-site/vault/dendron.faq.md

 Whether you are using notebooks tags, or backlinks, once you have more than a few hundred notes, you'll need to have some sort of structure in place (eg. naming convention, hierarchy, etc) to keep track of it.

-Dendron is a highly opinonated note taking tool that focuses on what I'm calling **structured note taking**.
-It provides the freedom of Roam's *every note exists everywhere philosophy* while offering **structure** through **flexible hierarchies**.
+Dendron is a highly opinonated note taking tool that focuses on **hierarichal note taking**.
+It provides the freedom of Roam's *every note exists everywhere philosophy* while layering on top **flexible hierarchies** to keep track of it all.

 While Dendron works with knowledge bases of any size, it really shines once you've accumulated a few hundred notes.
 I created it to handle my personal knowledge base of 20k+ markdown notes - Dendron lets me track and find any specific note in it in seconds.